Tom-PIT/Connected.Docs/en/Assets/CodeLists/Products.md

 ﻿# Products

-Products represent finished goods that a company manufactures or purchases.
-They may be used in production processes, internal operations, or as components of other materials.
-Each product includes essential properties—such as expiration period, tax rate, and measure unit—which ensure accurate and standardized management within the system.

-This code list serves as the register of finished products within the materials structure.

-For a detailed explanation of how product materials work, watch the [Product materials](https://www.youtube.com/watch?v=FcrJ_IHQYeA) video.
+**Products** are the final goods that your company manufactures or purchases.
+These items can be sold to customers, stored in the warehouse, or used in internal processes.
+Examples of products include Oak table, Office chair, LED lamp, or Garden bench.

+Each product contains important information—such as [measure units](../../Common/CodeLists/MeasureUnits.md), [tax rate](../../Common/CodeLists/TaxRates.md), expiration period, or [packaging](Packaging.md)—that ensures it is managed consistently across stock, sales, and production documents.
+This code list represents all finished products available in your catalog.

+> [!TIP]
+> For a full demonstration, see the **[Product materials](https://www.youtube.com/watch?v=FcrJ_IHQYeA)** video tutorial.

 > [!NOTE]
 > **Prerequisites**